nicbou/Boilerplate-for-WordPress/README.md

+#Boilerplate for WordPress

 Boilerplate is a barebones WordPress theme intended to speed up WordPress theme development.
+Unlike Bones and other WordPress boilerplates, it is not barebones and is principally geared towards taking the pain out of building standard WordPress sites.
 It includes all the features you should expect from WordPress themes along with a ton of useful optional features:

 * Empty CSS selectors.
 Just add your styles.
 * Widget and custom menu support